mbaityje/STRUCTURAL-GLASS/readme.md

 This directory is not in the repository for storage reasons.
 However, it is needed, as the data are assumed to be in there.

 #### ./THERMALIZE/
-This is where currently all the code is stored.
-There are two subfolders
+This is where the main code is stored, and also some data that the code can use.
+There are three subfolders

 - `./THERMALIZE/progs/`:
 All the programs.